 Wet fluorescent magnetic particle testing is performed most often at Laboratory Testing Inc. with a solution of very small particles contained in a liquid carrier.
-The wet solution has an advantage over the dry in that it is easily sprayed, flows well to small leakage fields and the fluorescence allows the particles to be seen without difficulty.
-The Lab’s magnaflux testing machines provide a maximum output of 6,300 amps and can handle products that are up to 12 ft. long.
-LTI also performs magnetic particle testing using the visible dry powder method, when the wet fluorescent method is not an option for certain products.
+The wet solution has an advantage over the dry in that it is easily sprayed, flows well to small leakage fields and the fluorescence allows the particles to be seen without difficulty under our special lighting.
+The Lab’s Magnaflux testing machines provide a maximum output of 6,300 amps and can handle products that are up to 12 ft. long.
+LTI also performs MPI testing using the visible dry powder method, when wet fluorescent magnetic particle testing is not an option for certain size products.

 - MPI Testing Methods – dry powder and wet fluorescent magnetic particle testing